fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `share_point`: You can specify the delimiter that your CSVs use here.
 Fivetran generally tries to infer the delimiter, but in some cases this is impossible.
 	- Service `wasabi_cloud_storage`: You can specify the delimiter that your CSVs use here.
 Fivetran generally tries to infer the delimiter, but in some cases this is impossible.
 - `developer_reference` (String) Field usage depends on `service` value:
-	- Service `brightpearl`: Your Brightpearl developer reference.
+	- Service `brightpearl`: Your Brightpearl dev reference.
 - `dimension_attributes` (Set of String) Field usage depends on `service` value:
 	- Service `double_click_publishers`: Dimension attributes provide additional fields associated with a Dimension.
 Dimension attributes can only be selected with their corresponding Dimensions.
 - `dimensions` (Set of String) Field usage depends on `service` value: